arigathanks/RadPortal/index.md

 Make sure the file you're uploading is **ZIPPED(.zip)** and **NOT** (.rar).

 ## ⚠️ Guidelines (Read me before uploading!)
-**If something is not clear, click the play button "⏯️" beside the number "① " for a video demo and explanation.
+If something is not clear, click the play button "⏯️" beside the number "① " for a video demo and explanation.
-[⏯️](https://files.catbox.moe/rfw4kj.gif) ① Filesize limit is 2GB.
+[⏯️](https://files.catbox.moe/rfw4kj.gif) ⒈  Filesize limit is 2GB.
-[⏯️](https://files.catbox.moe/rfw4kj.gif) ② 🗜️ Use .zip to compress files.
+[⏯️](https://files.catbox.moe/rfw4kj.gif) ⒉ 🗜️ Use .zip to compress files.
 Do not use .rar compression.
-[⏯️](https://files.catbox.moe/rfw4kj.gif) ③ Verify the files are only zipped ONCE before uploading.
+[⏯️](https://files.catbox.moe/rfw4kj.gif) ⒊ Verify the files are only zipped ONCE before uploading.
 Look at the file extension.
 ----- Example:
 ----- 📁 patient.zip ✔️
 ----- 📁 patient.zip.zip ❌
-[⏯️](https://files.catbox.moe/rfw4kj.gif) ④ For accompanying documents, please attach a separate file (.txt, .doc, .docx) and name it according to the patient file.
+[⏯️](https://files.catbox.moe/rfw4kj.gif) ⒋ For accompanying documents, please attach a separate file (.txt, .doc, .docx) and name it according to the patient file.
 ----- Example:
 ----- 📁 patient.zip ✔️
------ 📝patient_history.txt ✔️  **
+----- 📝patient_history.txt ✔️

 ### [① 🏥 The Medical City Iloilo ](https://www.dropbox.com/request/SdpHLAAhI0xdNePb7WKo)